blackpandan/configs/README.md

 - for vim after installation you will need to use ``:PlugInstall`` after opening vim

+- you will need to sign up for wakatime (here)[https://wakatime.com] ( free coding stats monitoring) after signing up get API KEY restart vim and input it

 - open up the .gitconfig in git folder and replace email and name with your own